benlevyx/twitter-polling/litreview.md

 ### Conclusions from literature search

 There appears to be a gap in the literature on the four fronts discussed above.
+These limitations included,

+1. Reliance on either existing datasets or a very small percentage of Twitter traffic through the streaming API (1%)
+2. Extremely naïve sentiment analysis with low accuracy (at least, in the papers attempting to predict political outcomes)
+3. Ambiguous and changing definition of "ground truth"
+4. Overly simplistic predictive modelling strategies

 Thus, in this project, we hope to use advanced data science techniques to build a more robust model that can better answer the question, "can Twitter be used to predict public opinion in politics?"

 ### References